ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 However, parameters such as natural mortality, catchability, and selectivity are commonly assumed to be time invariant [@wilberg2006].
 The consequences of assuming time invariance of such parameters when facing temporal changes have not been formally evaluated in a systematic way.
 TODO TRUE?
-Further, although many studies have tried to isolate the effects of single time-varying parameters, such natural mortality [@lee2011; @jiao2012; @deroba2013; @johnson2013], few have considered the effect of multiple time-varying parameters and their potential interaction (REFS).
+Furthermore, although many studies have tried to isolate the effects of single time-varying parameters, such as natural mortality [@lee2011; @jiao2012; @deroba2013; @johnson2013], few have considered the effect of multiple time-varying parameters and their potential interaction (REFS).

 *Patterns in recruitment deviations*:
-Typically, estimation methods assume independent normally-distributed recruitment deviations around a spawning stock recruitment function (REF).
+Typically, estimation methods assume independent normally-distributed recruitment deviations (in log space) around a spawning stock recruitment function (REF).
 However, recruitment deviations are frequently auto-correlated and their variability can change through time (REF).